 4. What are Photofacial treatments like?

-These treatments sometimes preceded by the application of topical anaesthetics to manage any discomfort.
+These treatments are sometimes preceded by the application of topical anaesthetics to manage any discomfort.
 The number of sessions would depend on the aesthetician’s assessment.
 A hand piece is placed over the target area to deliver the light energy which may feel like a rubber band snapping against your skin.
-This is tolerable but we can also apply topical anaesthetics if you prefer.
+This is tolerable but topical anaesthetics can also be applied to ensure comfort throughout the procedure.

-Occasionally, redness and swelling may appear but it eventually fades away.
-The skin may also appear flushed immediately after treatment.
+There may be some redness and swelling immediately after treatment but it will eventually fade away.
 Brown spots will darken first before it starts to flake off in between treatments.
-Don’t worry, you can easily conceal these spots with makeup, which you can apply immediately after treatment.

 The cost depends on the number of sessions and the amount of work that needs to be done on your skin.
 It is based on the problems that are identified during consultation.

 Since our treatments are based on your skin concerns, personal consultation and evaluation are strongly advised.
-Through this, we can give you a more accurate quote.
+Through this, we can give you an accurate quote.